jake-knerr/js-style-guide/README.md

 class Foo {}
 ```

-#### It is acceptable to name functions without a leading verb if the function is a callback and not called directly.
+#### It is acceptable to name functions without a leading verb/preposition if the function is a callback and not called directly.

 In this context, the function is a "thing".